 - During a medical emergency, make sure your wishes are respected even if you are unable to speak for yourself.
 TMC for Seniors provides 1:1 sessions with an advance care planning volunteer who will answer your questions and walk you through the process of completing the necessary documents.
 For more information or to make an appointment with one of our advance care planning volunteers, please call 520-324-1960.
 Appointments are open to adults of all ages.

-- Interfaith Community Services hosts workshops in various locations to educate the general public about advance care planning.
-Advance Care Planning includes topics such as how to start the conversation on end-of-life care, legal advance care planning documents, health care Powers of Attorney and care options, as well as tools to guide you through advance care planning documents.
-1:1 coaching is also available.
+Interfaith Community Services hosts free 2-hour workshops in various locations to educate the public about advance care planning.
+Advance Care Planning workshops include such topics as starting the conversation on your end-of-life healthcare and completing the advance care planning documents that are legal in Arizona (Healthcare Powers of Attorney and Living Wills).
+These workshops provide tools to guide you through your advance care planning conversations and documents.

-A related program offered by Jewish Family and Children’s Services is called Writing an Ethical Will.
+A related program funded by ICS, Writing an Ethical Will, is offered by Jewish Family and Children’s Services.

-For information about community workshops and volunteer training options, contact ICS End of Life Care Lead Trainer at 520-526-9309.
+For information about community workshops and volunteer training options, contact ICS’s End of Life Care Lead Trainer at 520-526-9309.

-- Tu Nidito Children and Family Services provides grief support to children and families impacted by the diagnosis of a serious illness or the death of a loved one.
-Through one-on-one services and group supports Tu Nidito ensures that no child grieves alone.
+Tu Nidito Children and Family Services provides grief support to children and families impacted by the diagnosis of a serious illness or the death of a loved one.
+Tu Nidito provides one-on-one services with children and families as well as peer-to-peer group support.
+Services also include grief education and intervention to schools and community agencies in need of grief preparation and intensive support, a weekend camp focused on emotional bereavement support, a specialized support group for young adults and phone consultation in the event that services can not be accessed in person.
 Contact Tu Nidito at 520-322-9155.

-- Our Family Services: To support staffing, volunteers, and operations related to Elder Circles and respite services; in-home counseling; elder mediation; elder circles and; provision of Honoring a Life workshops in the community. their Elder Circles program.
+- Our Family Services: To support staffing, volunteers, and operations related to Elder Circles, in-home elder counseling, elder mediation, and delivery of Honoring a Life workshops in the community.